Discordi0/Practice/HBT/Sherlock/Hyperfiletable.md

 I had to check a hint for this, i used the edit filter function to narrow my search but i never got to the answer, i don't know what Is Ads and In Use filters are.

-I searched in google and downloaded the manual from leanpub.com for the EZ T
+I searched in google and downloaded the manual from leanpub.com for the EZ Tools, but no mention of these filters.